- Choose the Editor: Start by selecting your preferred editor – Gutenberg Block Editor, Classic Editor, or a page

 Once you have successfully logged in to your Dashboard, you can start editing your WordPress website.

-⚠️ Make sure you backup your site before editing.
+⚠️ Make sure you backup your site with a reliable backup plugin like UpdraftPlus.
 Wrong edits can cause unexpected issues, and it’s always a good idea to have a backup ready to restore if anything goes wrong.

 WordPress Editing Basics